 Let's take a look at how cryptocurrency taxes function and how different countries treat these assets.

-How Cryptocurrency is Taxed
+How Is Cryptocurrency Taxed In The United States?

 The United States Internal Revenue Service considers cryptocurrencies to be property since most people treat it as an investment rather than a currency.
 Like a stock or a bond, anyone that purchases the property must pay capital gains tax.
 These rates differ depending on the individual's tax bracket and how long they have held the virtual currency.